tqtezos/stablecoin/docs/specification.md

 - A minter with 0 minting allowance is allowed to burn tokens.

+- Burning tokens will not increase the mintingAllowance of the address doing the burning.

 - Contract must not be paused.

 Role reassigning functions